 What is web hosting and why do you need a host in order to have a website?
 First, a website is simply a collection of files and images on a computer.
 When you visit a website you’re making a “request” for that data to be delivered to your device.

 But if the computer where you’re making the request to is turned off or broken, you won’t be able to access the website.
-Because of this technical problem, web hosting companies emerged as a way to provide fast and reliable hosting for companies and individuals by allowing you to rent space on an industrial strength computer that is on 24/7.
+Because of this technical problem, web hosting companies like Bluehost and others emerged as a way to provide fast and reliable hosting for companies and individuals by allowing you to rent space on an industrial strength computer that is on 24/7.

 Web Hosting Terms Explained

 In the web hosting industry there is a lot of terminology we forget beginners don’t know or understand.
 So here are the most common web hosting terms you will encounter when looking to purchase web hosting.

 A server is an industrial strength computer that stores the files for your website and is connected to the Internet 24/7.
 It also serves requests for data when people try to visit your website.
 Think of it like a flash drive.
 When you plug that flash drive into a USB port on your computer and open a file you’re making a request for that data from the flash drive.

 With a server, it’s much the same with a server except on a much more complex scale.
 Your server has the websites files, a fixed IP address, and name servers defining that server.
 At the domain registrar where you registered your site, you simply define the name servers to that of your server.